G. K. Ananthasuresh

 Gondi Kondaiah Ananthasuresh is an Indian mechanical engineer and Professor at the Department of Mechanical Engineering, Indian Institute of Science, Bengaluru, India.
 He is best known for his work in the areas of Topology optimization, Compliant mechanism and Micro-Electro-Mechanical Systems (MEMS).

-He is also currently serving as the chairman of Mechanical Engineering (ME) Department at Indian Institute of Science.
-He was formerly the chairman of Centre of Biosystems Sciences and Engineering (BSSE) at Indian Institute of Science.
+He is currently serving as the Divisional Dean of Mechanical Science at Indian Institute of Science.
+He was formerly the chairman of Centre of Biosystems Sciences and Engineering (BSSE) and Mechanical Engineering (ME) at Indian Institute of Science.

 He is the recipient of Shanti Swarup Bhatnagar Award in 2010 for Engineering Sciences.